aromano2/DscLcm/README.md

 * **DeleteMofWhenDone** Specifies whether or not to cleanup the resulting meta.mof file

+#### Example
+* This command will add the partial configuration 'test partial' on the target, 'localhost'

+        Add-LcmPartialConfiguration -CimSession localhost -PartialName 'test partial'

 ### **Remove-LcmPartialConfiguration**

 * **CimSession** The cimsession object or computer name of the target computer to be modified.